omkardhenge/notes-backend/README.md

-This is for the backend of the Notes app.
+This is for the backend of the Notes app using node js.